If you think you felt a little shaking going on, how can you find out for sure if there was an earthquake or not?

-To get the the news pushed to you, subscribe to the USGS’ free Earthquake Notification Service, and customize ENS to deliver messages for specific areas and/or at certain times.
-As a bonus, they can even send text notifications to your cell phone.
+If you never want to wonder and want news pushed to you, subscribe to the USGS’ free Earthquake Notification Service, and customize ENS to deliver email messages for specific areas, intensities, and/or at certain times.
+They can also send text notifications to your cell phone.

 Another option for nearly real-time earthquake data may not be scientific, but certainly will give you a good idea as to whether or not an earthquake has hit, what it felt like, how long it seemed to last, and where it was felt.
 This is all thanks to a little site called Twitter.